MaddHatt-PM/codepath-capstone--grade-tracker/README.md

 ✅ [0] Settings button to reset database to empty.
 ✅ [0] Settings button to reset database to prototype data.
-[2] Prototype data for SwiftUI Previews for course, weight groups, assignments, and notes.
+DONE [2] Prototype data for SwiftUI Previews for course, weight groups, assignments, and notes.
 DONE [1] Figure out how to call save() on CoreData entity by static reference to Context.
 [1] Popover to edit all weight groups of a course.
 [1] Push to edit assignment.
 [1] Popover to create assignment.
-[1] ComputeWeightedAverage with course parameter.
+DONE [1] ComputeWeightedAverage with course parameter.
 [2] Second pass at course:assignments tab.
 [2] Second pass at course:notes tab.
 [4] Initial pass at course:visualizer SwiftUI graphs.

 ### Soft Required Features
-[1] Normalize weight groups when total does not equal 100%.
+DONE [1] Normalize weight groups when total does not equal 100%.
-[2] Sort assignments by chronological plus weight group, best to worst, greatest influence, etc.
+DONE [2] Sort assignments by chronological plus weight group, best to worst, greatest influence, etc.
 [1] Selectable colors and icons for courses.
 [2] Customize Main Screen's course button color to course color and tile course icon.
 [2] Recolor course UI to assigned course color.
+DONE [1] Change String variable in CoreData to `<prefix>Raw`.
+DONE [1] Add clean variables to avoid ?? of certain String variables (ie: name) in UI code DONE [1] Change create() function for CoreData entities into convenience init() functions

 ### Optional Features
 [2] Special animated transition from main screen to course screen.